Complementary Therapies in Medicine

-Complementary Therapies in Medicine is a bimonthly peer-reviewed medical journal covering complementary and alternative medicine.
+Complementary Therapies in Medicine is a peer-reviewed medical journal covering complementary and alternative medicine, a field often designated as pseudoscience.
 It was established in 1986 as Complementary Medical Research, obtaining its current name in 1993.
-Although it was originally published three times per year by Routledge, it is now published bimonthly by Elsevier.
+Although it was originally published three times per year by Routledge, it is now published eight times per year by Elsevier.
 The editor-in-chief is Kathi Kemper (Ohio State University Medical Center).

+Abstracting and indexing

+The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2018 impact factor of 1.979.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 3.6, ranking it 10th out of 42 journals in the category "Integrative & Complementary Medicine".